orjahren/hex-color-to-natural-language/README.md

 # hex-color-to-natural-language

-Javascript to convert a hex color to its closest natural language color.
+Typescript function to convert a hex color to its closest natural language color.